 There can be two.

-Once you get this calling from the inside that “yes, I wanna make my life worth living”, then you will automatically know how to focus on your work or study, because now there is no external pressure which is making you act—it is coming from within, which is significantly stronger.
+Once you get this calling from the inside that “yes, I wanna make my life worth living”, then you will automatically know how to focus on your work or study, because now there is no external pressure that is making you act—it is coming from within, which is significantly stronger.

 Until this starts coming from within you, nothing is gonna change in your life.
 And no one else can make this magically appear in you.
 It’s your life, you are gonna decide whether you want to do something or not.
 Once this thought “I wanna do something meaningful in life” grabs your attention, your intelligence will automatically start looking for solutions and you will start getting answers.

-Getting rid of your bad habits—trying to inculcate some good ones without any calling or purpose is completely meaningless and temporary.
+Getting rid of your bad habits—trying to inculcate some good ones without any calling or purpose is completely meaningless, shallow, and temporary.
 You may stay in the zone for some time, but until you find that reason nothing is going to change and you will be back on your old track in no time.